Alison Weir

-Alison Weir (née Matthews; born 1951) is a British author and public historian.
+Alison Weir (née Matthews) is a British author and public historian.
 She primarily writes about the history of English royal women and families, in the form of biographies that explore their historical setting.
 She has also written numerous works of historical fiction.

 Her first work, Britain's Royal Families (published in 1989), was a genealogical overview of the British royal family.
 She subsequently wrote biographies of Eleanor of Aquitaine, Isabella of France, Katherine Swynford, Elizabeth of York, and the Princes in the Tower.
 Other focuses have included Henry VIII and his family and England's Medieval Queens.
 Weir has published historical overviews of the Wars of the Roses and royal weddings, as well as historical fiction novels on English queens, including each wife of Henry VIII.

 Early life

-Weir was born in 1951 and brought up in Westminster, London.
+Weir was brought up in Westminster, London.
 She has been married to Rankin Weir since 1972, and now lives in Surrey.
 She described her mother as "a genuinely good person with heaps of integrity, strength of character, humour and wisdom, and has overcome life’s trials with commendable fortitude."

 Weir recalls how, at the age of fourteen, she read Lozania Prole's Henry's Golden Queen, a "really trashy" novel about the life of Catherine of Aragon.
 She then became interested in the field of history.

 She was educated at City of London School for Girls and North Western Polytechnic, becoming a history teacher.
 She opted to abandon teaching as a career after a disillusion with "trendy teaching methods", so she worked as a civil servant, and later as a housewife and mother.
 Between 1991 and 1997, she ran a school for children with learning difficulties.